 Fact 7: Burial Allowances Are Available to Reimburse Surviving Family for Funeral Costs

-A veteran's surviving family may be eligible to receive a monetary benefit to help cover funeral and burial costs.
-Upon notification of a veteran's dealth, eligible surviving spouses of record should receive automatic payment of this burial allowance from the VA.
-In cases where there is no surviving spouse, the benefit may be paid to the veteran's children, parents, or executor/administrator of their estate, but a claim must be filed in these cases.
+A veteran’s surviving family may be eligible to receive a monetary benefit to help cover funeral, burial and transportation costs that will not be reimbursed by other organizations.
+Upon notification of a veteran’s death, eligible surviving spouses of record should receive automatic payment of burial allowances from the VA.
+In cases where there is no surviving spouse, the death benefit may be paid to a veteran’s partner from a legal union, child, parent, or executor/administrator of their estate, but a claim must be filed to request the funds.

-In addition to the burial allowance, surviving family may also be approved for a plot allowance and/or reimbursement for costs associated with transporting the veteran's remains.
-For example, in the event of a non service-related death, a burial expense allowance (up to $749) and a plot allowance (up to $749) may be given, depending on the circumstances.
-In order to receive a VA burial allowance, the veteran must have been discharged under conditions other than dishonorable and meet one of the following conditions:
+In addition to the burial allowance, surviving family may also be approved for a plot allowance and/or reimbursement for costs associated with transporting the veteran’s remains.
+For example, in the event of a non-service-connected death, a burial and funeral expense allowance (up to $807) and a plot-interment allowance (up to $807) may be awarded, depending on the circumstances.
+To receive a VA burial allowance, the late veteran must have been discharged under conditions other than dishonorable and meet at least one of the following criteria:

-- The veteran died because of service-related disability, OR
+- The veteran died because of a service-related disability.

-- The veteran was receiving VA pension or compensation, OR
+- The veteran was receiving VA pension or compensation.

-- The Veteran was entitled to receive VA pension or compensation, but decided to receive his or her full military retirement or disability pay, OR
+- The veteran was entitled to receive VA pension or compensation but decided to receive his or her full military retirement or disability pay.

-- The veteran died while receiving care in a VA hospital or non-VA facility under VA contract, OR
+- The veteran died while receiving care in a VA facility or a non-VA facility under VA contract.

-- The Veteran died while traveling under authorization and at VA expense to or from a specified place for the purpose of examination, treatment, or care, OR
+- The veteran died while traveling under authorization and at VA expense to or from a specified place for examination, treatment or care.

-- The Veteran had an original or reopened claim for VA compensation or pension pending at the time of death and would have been entitled to benefits from a date prior to the date of death, OR
+- The veteran had an original or reopened claim for VA compensation or pension pending at the time of death and would have been entitled to benefits from a date prior to the date of death.

-In order to determine the final reimbursement amount, an "Application for Burial Benefits" (VA Form 21P-530) must be submitted within two years from the date of the veteran's permanent burial.
+For non-service-connected deaths, an “Application for Burial Benefits” (VA Form 21P-530) must be submitted within two years of the date of the veteran’s burial or cremation.

 Fact 8: There Are Eligibility Requirements for Burial in VA National Cemeteries

-Members of the Armed Forces of the United States who die while on active duty and veterans who have met applicable active duty service requirements and were discharged under conditions other than dishonorable are entitled to burial in a VA national cemetery.
+Veterans who have met active duty service requirements and were discharged under conditions other than dishonorable are entitled to burial in a VA national cemetery.
 Under certain conditions, the surviving spouse and children of an eligible veteran are also entitled to this benefit.

 Burial in a VA national cemetery includes the following benefits at no cost to the veteran’s family: